jgph91/Location-for-a-videogames-office-in-NYC/README.md

 In order to know the location for the videogames companies of New York city and all the companies older than 10 years old I used the Techcrunch dataset.

 About Starbucks.
 Kindergartens.
-CLubs and Vegans I performed the requests to the Gmaps API and then I stored this information in geojsons.
+Clubs and Vegans I performed the requests to the Gmaps API and then I stored this information in geojsons.

 Once all the needed coordinates were collected I created a collection in MongoDB for cleaning the outliers and for getting the best spot fo this office.
 Finally, for representing the possible spots I used folium library.